JohnMannion51/go-problems-work-sheet/README.md

 This is a new programming language that has been developed by google and was officially released as Go version 1.0 in March 2012.

 This repository contains a number of go problem solutions.
 The go problems vary from a simple hello world program to a more complicated problem such as newton's method for square roots.
-The work sheet can be found [here](https://data-representation.github.io/problems/go-fundamentals.html)  .

 # Running the code

 To run the code in this repository, the files must first be compiled.
 The Go [compiler](https://golang.org/doc/install) must first be installed on your machine.
 Once that is installed, the code can be compiled and run by following these steps.
-We assume you are using the command line.
+We assume you are using the command line or alternatively you can use [cmder](https://cmder.en.softonic.com/).

 ## Clone this repository using Git.
 1. git clone https://github.com/johnmannion51/go-problems-work-sheet (or other url of git repository)